miguelraz/miguelraz.github.io/blog/theroadtoglobals.md

 In a humbling moment, I realize that this definition is literally atop of the previous one I just read.
 Literally 2 lines of code above.

-Wiping away a single tear, let's consider if we shold add a global type to this struct itself.
+Wiping away a single tear, let's consider if we should add a global type to this struct itself.

 2. Now all those `b->things` make a lot more sense in the `jl_checked_assignment`:
 You check if different properties apply by going through the pointer and do the appropriate way of assigning.